Dr Robert Morkot

 In 2008 and 2009 I was part of the team led by Linda Hulin (University of Oxford) on the first two seasons of the Western Marmarica Coastal Survey.
 The first season was based in Tobruk and the second between Tobruk and the Egyptian border.
 This was the first attempt to assess the archaeology of this neglected region.
 Numerous sites of Roman to early Islamic date were located, including some substantial settlements.
 There was also evidence of earlier occupation.
 The team also visited the remote Oasis of Jaghbub close to the Egyptian border.
 Egyptian-style mummies of Roman date had been discovered here a couple of decades ago, and there were clearly close links with Siwa a short distance away, in Egypt.
 The political situation in Libya since the revolution has obviously had a major impact on fieldwork, but the survey hope to be able to resume work in the near future.

 In January 2018 I travelled with colleagues from another Unversity looking for potential excavation sites in northern Sudan.
 A number of possibilities emerged, and we are currently considering a small Kerma period site that it is at risk from encroaching agriculture.
-Delayed by polital events in Khartom in 2019, we hope that work will begin in 2021 - unless the site is subjected to a meteor strike.
+Delayed by political events in Khartom in 2019, and COVID in 2020, we hope that work will begin in 2021 - unless the site is subjected to a meteor strike.

 Contribution to discipline